haddocking/haddocking.github.io/education/molmod/docking.md

 ## Congratulations!
 The docking calculation of MDM2 and the p53 N-terminal transactivation peptide was the culmination of a three-stage computational exercise that involved the three major methods in the repertoire of a Computational Structural Biologist.
-As you have seen, in modelling, there are rarely any certainties and you must always operate with extreme care and a constant sense of (self-)criticism.
+As you have seen, in modeling, there are rarely any certainties and you must always operate with extreme care and a constant sense of (self-)criticism.
 Nevertheless, you started with only two sequences and have now three-dimensional models of interactions that can be put to the test in the lab.
 Who knows?
 Maybe one of your models is